chromygabor/the-playground/akka-ui/readme.md

 # JavaFX UI with Akka

 ## Purpose
-The purpose of this project to prove that Akka can help us to build JavaFX ui in a proper way.
+The purpose of this project is, to prove that Akka can help us to build JavaFX ui in a proper way.
 So this will be a POC.

 ## Overview
 The project should give answer to these questions:
 * There should be behaviors which are responsible for the business tasks of the components (service calls, validation, etc)
 * There should be controllers which are responsible for the visible parts of the application (show a label, dialog, handle clicks, etc)